cygni/cts2023-devsecops/lab2/lab2.md

 **Import the BOM**

-Go to: project (Juice Shop) -> Components -> Upload BOM
+Go to: *Project (Juice Shop) -> Components -> Upload BOM*

-Import the BOM into dependency track, this could take a little while.
-Just ignore any errors as long as you successfully ingested about 1600 components...
+Import the BOM into dependency track; this may take a while.
+Just ignore any errors as long as about 1600 components were successfully ingested.

 > There is a refresh button

-**Check if you are targeted by a new vulnerability**
+**A new vulnerability is all over the news, check if you are targeted!!**

 A new security issue has been reported for the *jsonwebtoken* package of version < 9.
 Check if you are affected!

-Go to: Components (left menu bar) -> Search (jsonwebtoken)
+Go to: *Components (left menu bar) -> Search (jsonwebtoken)*

 **Find the vulnerability**